PracticeOrientedAICDT/Psychometrics---Autumn-2025/Code/readme.md

 - **Note: An assumption made is With only aggregates (eg TotalResponses=23, CorrectResponses=20), we don’t know the exact order of right/wrong trials.For a clean IRT-style table, we adopt a deterministic convention: the first 20 item_ids are marked correct (1) and the last 3 are wrong (0)**
 - **Total Responses = Correct Responses + up to 3 because of the three lives a user has**

+# NumberRecallMIRT.R

+- Using the IRT cleaned data, fits a 3-PL model with MIRT and IRT package in R
+- Input: NumberRecall_MIRT_Format.csv
+- Produces two files ie items_params.csv and abilities_csv
+- Fits a 3-parameter logistic model: discrimination (a), difficulty (b), guessing (c).

+- **Note: Removes items that are all 0 or all 1 (cannot be estimated in IRT).**